EIGHTH GRADE

 Grade 8 Spanish

 In Grade 8 Spanish, a continuous focus is on developing students’ oral language fluency and accuracy, while balancing learning that develops knowledge of Spanish grammar.
-Students work on reading, writing, listening and speaking in almost every class period, and have opportunities to communicate in Spanish without an emphasis on perfection.
+Students develop reading, writing, listening and speaking skills in almost every class period and have opportunities to communicate in Spanish without an emphasis on perfection.
 Attention at this level is on using the verb phrase “ir a infinitivo” to discuss and ask about future plans as well as developing and using the present progressive tense and direct and indirect object pronouns.
 To support comprehension growth, students read two Spanish novels written for novice language learners in addition to other authentic texts.
 These experiences with texts also facilitate discussion about Latinx/a/o culture while putting the vocabulary we study into meaningful contexts.

 Grade 8 Advanced Spanish